I’ll certainly do my best, though hopefully you read this before needing my help!

 Know Your Voltage

-Higher voltage AC supplies are better from a technical perspective which is great for us, more on that another time.
-BUT – If you plug in a piece of electronic equipment set to run on 100V or 120V into a 240V socket here in Australia, IT WILL FAIL, unless a fuse saves it first.
+Higher voltage AC supplies are better from a technical perspective, more on that another time.
+BUT – If you plug a piece of electronic equipment set to run on 100V or 120V into a 240V socket here in Australia, IT WILL FAIL, unless a fuse saves it first.

-Electronic equipment doesn’t “automatically adjust” as one enquirer who blew up his newly acquired equipment told me on the phone.
-He was probably thinking of equipment that uses switching power supplies or SMPS, like phone chargers, USB power supplies etc. Good hi-fi equipment doesn’t use this type of power supply.
+Electronic equipment doesn’t “automatically adjust” as one enquirer who blew up his newly acquired equipment tried to convince me.
+I’m not sure why he was trying to convince me of anything given that he blew up his equipment, but perhaps he was thinking of equipment with switching power supplies or SMPS, like phone chargers or USB power supplies.

 The Problem

-Transformers ‘transform’ or convert AC voltages proportionally, according to the ratio of turns on their primary and secondary sides.
-For example, equipment set to run on 120VAC might contain a transformer that steps this down to say 35VAC, which when rectified will be around 50VDC.
-When you feed that transformer 240V, double the input voltage equals double the output voltage.
-Your internal 50VDC supply is now magically a 100VDC supply, double what it’s supposed to be.
+Transformers ‘transform’ or convert AC voltages proportional to the ratio of turns on their primary and secondary sides.
+Equipment set to run on 120VAC might contain a transformer that steps this down to 35VAC, which will be around 50VDC when rectified.
+When that transformer is fed 240V, double the input voltage equals double the output voltage.
+The internal 50VDC supply is now a 100VDC supply, which isn’t good if it needs to be a 50V supply!

-If this happens, you can say goodbye to any electrical components that were rated for 50VDC.
-If you are lucky, fast-acting fuses might save the equipment and I’ve seen this happen.
-In most cases though, the damage is more substantial, sometimes even terminal.
-It depends on the circuit, the voltage applied, and luck.
+100V will kill electrical components that were rated for 50V.
+Fast-acting fuses might save the day, but in most cases, the damage is more substantial, even terminal.
+It depends on the circuit and to some extent, luck.

-My recent (2024) repair of a gorgeous Pioneer PL-50L turntable is a great example of a 100V Japanese turntable failing when plugged into a 240V outlet.
-It’s also an example of careful technical repair work bringing about the resurrection of this beautiful piece.
-There were no internal fuses to save this deck.
-In the wrong hands, this repair would have been possible.
+My 2024 repair of a gorgeous Pioneer PL-50L turntable is an example of a 100V Japanese turntable that died when plugged into a 240V outlet.
+There were no internal fuses here and repair would not have been possible in the wrong hands.

 Configurability

-I’ve seen locally supplied equipment set incorrectly, many times.
-The Mark Levinson ML-7 preamp I repaired and a pair of Accuphase M-60 amplifiers are two examples of gear that was set to run on 220V.
-Therefore, all equipment should be checked to ensure it is configured to run on the line voltage where it is to be used.
-This is especially important for equipment purchased outside its originally intended market.
+I’ve also seen locally supplied equipment misconfigured.
+The Mark Levinson ML-7 preamp I repaired and a pair of Accuphase M-60 amplifiers are two examples of gear set to 220V for a 240V environment.
+Therefore, a simple rule should be applied to all equipment:

 False Economy